Fire Prevention Permits

 Fire Prevention Permits Policy

 Permits are required and enforceable through the International Fire Code, 2015 edition.
 Download a Fire Prevention Permit Application (PDF) or a Contractor Registration Application (PDF).
-Download a 3rd party consultants for fire alarm and fire sprinkler systems (PDF).
+View a list of 3rd party consultants for fire alarm and fire sprinkler systems (PDF).

 Purpose of Permits